arieare/game-jam-github-game-off-2024/collection/rogue_knight/README.md

-- Rogue Knight is a roguelike single-player chess with an objective to move a knight to the goal square.
+- Kardinal is a roguelike single-player chess with an objective to move a knight to the goal square.
 - player can plan ahead their moves bevore clicking "move" button.
 - if player chain the movement without stop, combo will multiply the score
 - each step yields a score points